-Bernd Teigler works at DM GmbH & Co.
+Bernd Teigler works at DMT GmbH & Co.
 KG, Germany as principal economic geologist.
 He is DMT’s team leader for the NEMO project and looks into risk assessment associated with new processing technologies developed by NEMO as well as economic viability of recycling of mining waste in the framework of a life cycle assessment.

 What are you working on?

-Most of my work focusses on advanced mineral projects, for which economic assessments are required to make a decision towards development.
+Most of my work focuses on advanced mineral projects, for which economic assessments are required to make a decision towards development.
 I participate in all types of studies like preliminary economic assessments to feasibility studies.
 In addition, I am involved in preparation of proposals and represent DMT during meetings and trade shows.

 What attracts you in the research project you are working on?

 Being partly responsible for the generation of mining waste, it is a good feeling, to work on a project aiming at recycling mining waste and thus lowering the environmental footprint of mining.

 Where do you work?
 What do you like about your organization or the city you live in?

 I work at DMT’s head office in Essen, Germany, the heart of the Ruhr area.
 DMT is an engineering and consulting company working in mining and other markets.
 Work is never boring – sometimes somewhat stressful.
 Travelling to learn about new exploration and mining projects, meeting different cultures and professional colleagues is very motivating.